 Here’s a few things to do to get to know Santiago better.

 Take a free walking tour

 Santiago de Chile can be explored on free walking tours that depart every day from the Catedral Metropolitana.
 Groups can be large, but the guides are local and experienced and they provide good insights about the city.
 Tours depart twice a day, the morning one also going to the market.
 Going on a free walking tour of Santiago is one of the nicest things to do in Chile.
 You can even get a local to walk you around.
-Find out how here.
+More information here.

 Enjoy street art

 People who enjoy street art will find several great examples of it in Chile.
 While Valparaiso is generally considered one of the top places to visit in Chile for street art, even Santiago has some great examples of it, scattered around the city centre.
 Try this small group street art tour for a more guided experience.

 One of the nicest things to do in Chile (and in Latin America, in fact) is volunteering at animal shelters.
 Stray dogs are unfortunately common in all of Central and South America.
 In most countries, they are not taken care of and can be seen wandering around, looking for food or fighting for the control of territory.
 I have separated a few dogs myself when I was in Cuzco, Peru.

 Dogs would hardly qualify as one of Chile tourist attractions.
 But in a (nice) way, they are.
 Santiago, and the rest of Chile, have a large population of strays.
 They are known as quiltro, and they are nicely taken care of.
 They are a bit like communal dogs, belonging to the public who seems to care for them – feeding them, offering companionships and helping getting them sterilized.
 It is not uncommon to find dog houses in parks and squares around the city.

 Visit the Human Rights Museum